 Do you need access to your retirement account funds to start a business, to pay for education expenses or training, to make a personal investment, or to pay off high interest debt?
 Rather than taking a taxable distribution from your 401(k), you can access a portion of the funds in your 401(k) via a loan from the 401(k) to yourself without paying any taxes or penalties to access the funds.
 The loan must be paid back to the 401(k) but can be used for any purpose by the account owner.
 Many people are familiar with this loan option but are confused at how the rules work.
+The loan rules from the IRS are the same whether it is your solo 401(k) or a 401(k) with your current employer.
 Here is a summary of the items to know.
 For more details, check out the IRS Manual on the subject here.

 FAQ’s on Loans From Your 401(k)

 How much can I loan myself from my 401(k)?
 50% of the vested account balance (FMV of the account) of the 401(k) not to exceed $50,000.
 So if you have $200,000 in your 401(k) you can loan yourself $50,000.
 If you have $80,000, you can loan yourself $40,000.
 If your spouse has an account, they can take a loan form their 401(k) too under the same rules (50% of the account balance not to exceed $50K).

 What can I use the funds for?
 By law, the loan can be used for anything you want.
 The funds can be used to start a business, for personal investment, for education expenses, to pay bills, to buy a home, or for any personal purpose you want.
 Some employer plans restrict the purpose of the loan to certain pre-approved purposes but that is less common.
 Most don’t place restrictions.
 If you used the funds for business purposes, then you can expenses the interest you and your business are paying back to your 401(k).